Hak Ja Han: Wedding ceremonies

 Mass wedding ceremony conducted by Han and Moon.

 Han and Moon together presided over the mass wedding ceremonies for which the Unification Church is noted.
-(See: Blessing ceremony of the Unification Church.)
 In 1997, they donned crowns and gold-trimmed robes to lead a mass wedding and marriage rededication ceremony in Washington, D.C. for 20,000 couples, 2,500 of them Unification Church members whose marriages had been arranged by Moon.
 Ministers of other religions acted as "co-officiators."
 In 1997, Han presided with her husband over a marriage affirmation ceremony for 28,000 couples, some married and some newly engaged, in New York City.
 During the ceremony Han and Moon sprinkled holy water on the couples.

 Women's Federation for World Peace

 In 1992, Han established the Women's Federation for World Peace with the support of many Unification Church members, and traveled the world speaking at conventions on its behalf.
 Its purpose is to encourage women to work more actively in promoting peace in their communities and greater society, and it includes 143 member countries.
 Han organized a conference in Tokyo in 1993, which was the first anniversary of the federation.
-The keynote speaker was former Vice President of the United States Dan Quayle's wife Marilyn Tucker Quayle, and in a speech at the event Han spoke positively of Mrs. Quayle's humanitarian work.
+The keynote speaker was former Second Lady of the United States Marilyn Tucker Quayle, and in a speech at the event Han spoke positively of Quayle's humanitarian work.

 In 1993, Han traveled to 20 cities in the United States promoting the Women's Federation for World Peace, as well as to 12 countries.
 At a stop in Salt Lake City, Utah she told attendants: "If a family is not centered on God's ideal of love, there will be conflict among the members of that family.
 Without God's love as an absolute center, such a family will ultimately break down.
 A nation of such families will also decline."
 Her 1993 speeches in the United States focused on increasing violence in the U.S., and the degradation of the family unit.

 In 1995, Han spoke at a federation event in Japan with former United States president George H. W. Bush.
 Han spoke after Bush's speech and praised Bush, crediting him for the decline of communism and saying that he must save America from "the destruction of the family and moral decay."